Chart Color Schemes

 Infrastructure

-Cranebrook - Castlereagh has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Cranebrook - Castlereagh has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally

-Twenty-two projects have been identified by AreaSearch that could impact the area, significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-Key projects include Nepean Business Park, Cranebrook Retail Development, Nepean Business Park located at 14-278 Old Castlereagh Road in Penrith Lakes Employment Lands, and Cranebrook Village Shopping Centre Redevelopment.
-The following list details those projects likely to be most relevant.
+A total of 22 projects have been identified by AreaSearch as potentially impacting the area.
+Among these key projects are Nepean Business Park, Cranebrook Retail Development, Nepean Business Park (Penrith Lakes Employment Lands) - 14-278 Old Castlereagh Road, and Cranebrook Village Shopping Centre Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.